Quick Answer

 The core deal-making activities are the same.
 What differs is the regulatory layer and the document set.

-Tasks Unique to Private Placements
+Which Tasks Are Unique to Private Placements?

 | Task | What It Involves |